 When we’re talking dogs and cats, a lot of us think chubby’s okay, but is it really?
 Without a doubt, pets weigh more today.
-A recent study* found that 53% of adult dogs and 55% of cats would be classified as overweight or obese.
+In 2018, a study found that in the United States 60% of cats and 56% of dogs would be classified as overweight or obese.
 More troubling is the fact that most pet owners aren’t aware their pets are fat.

 The dangers of being overweight for your pet don’t differ much from the dangers of humans being overweight: